 WordPress is one of the most ubiquitous content management systems in the world.
 Even better, it's open source!
 However, as an open source piece of software, it can be vulnerable to malicious individuals digging through code and finding vulnerabilities in the code, which they attempt to exploit.
 As such, WordPress sites have been prone to security breaches and being hacked, and having your WordPress site hacked can be damaging to your reputation and your business.
-Fortunately, WordPress is already quite secure, so here are the best practices for improving the protection of your WordPress site.
+At Themify, we often hear about WordPress security issues from members, thus it inspired us to share this article.

 I've got two FITC Toronto 2013 tickets to give away and all you need to do is send one tweet for your chance to win!
 For those of you who don't know what FITC Toronto is, it is a design and technology conference that brings together some of the world's best digital creators for three days of learning, networking and partying, and it will all be taking place from April 21-23.
 This year's event will feature over 70+ renowned digital creators from around the globe, covering everything from user experience to the awe-inspiring world of Film Holographic VFX.
 To enter for your chance to win a festival ticket, all you need to do is tweet the name of one of the speakers by Apr 5, 2013 with hashtag #designtechcon to enter.